MaxMcIntyre/Year3-Notes/cs346/cs346-notes.md

     * DN list with replicas of the files' blocks
 2. Client selects a DN per block and contacts each DN directly asking for blocks
     * DN selection is based on distance: try closest replica first, then if unsuccessful go to the next closest, and so on
-3. Each DN respons to the client with:
+3. Each DN responds to the client with:
     * The local file, storing the requested block contents
     * The metadata file (including checksum)